8 Reasons Parents Can Lose Custody

 Parents dealing with active substance abuse problems, like drug addiction or alcoholism, may not be allowed to spend time with their children.
 Substance abuse can make people unpredictable and unreliable, which may cause the court to refuse an addict any parenting time.
 However, even if the parent is a recovering addict, their previous afflictions could harm their chances of receiving custody.

-4. Refusal to Follow Court Orders
+4. Violation of Court Orders

 Court orders are legally binding, so if a parent refuses to follow those orders, the court may be hesitant to allow that parent to take on more responsibilities with their child.
 For example, a parent might have ignored a previous visitation order by alienating the other parent and refusing to allow him or her their due parenting time.
 As a result, the court could take away future custody privileges.